+- Floating input

+- Pull-up input

-Pull-down input (partial IO)
+- Pull-down input (partial IO)

+- Analog input

+- Push-pull output

-Inputs and outputs of alternate functions
+- Inputs and outputs of alternate functions

 Many pins have alternate capabilities, and many other peripherals map their output and input channels to these pins.
 The specific usage of these alternate pins needs to be referred to the individual peripherals, and the content of whether these pins are alternate and remapped is explained in this chapter.